rahul9852-dot/mern-weather-app/README.md

 - Users can see the air pressure number
 - Users can request my current location weather
 - Users can convert temperature in Celcius to Fahrenheit and vice versa
-- Users can also store weather data in localstorage, monogodb to see their recent update in weather.
+- Users can also store weather data in local storage, MongoDB to see their recent update in weather.

 ## How To Use